-The vision for Barnes is to maintain the character of Barnes as an attractive residential area and use the new Barnes trail to promote it more widely as a tourist destination.
+The vision for Barnes is to maintain the character of Barnes as an attractive residential area and use the Barnes Trail to promote it more widely as a tourist destination.

 The vision is based on maintaining the character of Barnes as an attractive residential area; ensuring that Barnes High Street and White Hart Lane continue to provide a shopping and service centre for residents and visitors and to give a focus to and improve the North Castelnau shopping area so it provides a more welcoming environment for shoppers.
 Also to promote Barnes as a tourist destination and ensure the towpath and open spaces are well maintained and enhanced where opportunity arises, for instance in development of the Barnes Trail.